MohamedAboElnasr/electronics-Lab-kit/README.md

-### Power Supply
+## Power Supply

-* we made a Power supply that can provice the following
+ we have made a Power supply that can produce various types of voltage, we used L7805 regulator to provide a voltage of 5

-1- 5V +
+- 5V +

-2- 5V-
+- 5V-

-3- 9V +
+- 9V +

-4- 9V-
+- 9V -

-5- 0 To 24 V - or +
+- 0 To 24 V - or +

+.
+.
+.
+.

+## Component Tester & PWM